prometheus/docs/content/docs/alerting/alertmanager.md

 The Alertmanager has [special requirements](../clients) for behavior of its client.
 Those are only relevant for advanced use cases where Prometheus is not used to send alerts.

+## High Availability

+Alertmanager supports a mesh configuration to create a cluster for high availability.
+This can be configured using the [-mesh-*](https://github.com/prometheus/alertmanager#high-availability) flags.